 - Public Service Scholars.
 During the admission process, the law school identifies and provides three-year scholarships for up to twenty in-coming students per year who demonstrate a commitment to public service and a high level of academic achievement.

 - Post-Graduate Public Service Fellows.
-Students who commit to 10 weeks of part-time uncompensated work, in the first nine months, following graduation with a public service employer are eligible to apply for grants of $5,000.
-Twenty-four graduates of the 2007 graduating class have been name Post-Graduate Public Service Fellows.
+Students who commit to 10 weeks of part-time, uncompensated work with a public service employer, in the first nine months following graduation, are eligible to apply for grants of $5,000.

-Gifts to the Center for Public Service Law at Cardozo provide much needed support in this important area of law school life and permit Cardozo to have an impact on the role of public service in American legal education.
+Gifts to the Public Service Law Center at Cardozo provide much needed support in this important area of law school life and permit Cardozo to have an impact on the role of public service in American legal education.

-For more information on how you can support the Center for Public Service Law at Cardozo, please contact Patricia Weiss, Associate Dean, Institutional Advancement and Alumni Affairs, at (212)790-0270 or email@example.com.
+For more information on how you can support the Public Service Law Center at Cardozo, please contact Dyer Ridley, Associate Dean of Institutional Advancement and Alumni Affairs, at 212.790.0270 or email@example.com.